 How do you know if your action plan for accessibility and universal design is actually being implemented?
-The Norwegian Government’s action plan to be universally designed by 2025 now has a tool to monitor progress to see how it is working.
+The Norwegian Government’s plan to be universally designed by 2025 now has a tool to monitor progress.
 A standardised method to collect and measure data nationally has been trialled.

 Mapping accessibility in Norway – a Method to Register and Survey the Status of Accessibility in urban areas and recreational areas.
 You will need institutional access for a free read.